15 UNESCO WORLD HERITAGE SITES IN EUROPE TO VISIT

 SPEICHERSTADT, HAMBURG – GERMANY

 I was in Hamburg on a lads weekend for my boyfriends birthday earlier this year.
-I had finally managed to get all the boys up and out of bed so we went into town to explore.
+After finally managed to get all the boys up and out of bed so we went into town to explore.
 I was pretty pleased because somehow as if by magic, we managed to come across a UNESCO site.

 Speicherstadt is pretty well placed among some of Hamburgs popular tourist attractions such as the dungeons and Minature Wunderland and is the largest warehouse district in the world.
 Lined with tall red buildings, this place is pretty special!